 The Excel SMALL function returns numeric values based on their position in a list ranked by value.
 In other words, it can retrive "nth smallest" values - smallest value, 2nd smallest value, 3rd smallest value, etc.

 The Excel RANK function returns the rank of a numeric value when compared to a list of other numeric values.
 RANK can rank values from largest to smallest (i.e. top sales) as well as smallest to largest (i.e. fastest time) values, using an...

 Excel Formula Training

-Formulas are the key to getting work done in Excel.
-In this accelerated video course, you'll learn how to use formulas to manipulate text, work with dates and times, lookup values with VLOOKUP and INDEX & MATCH, count and sum with criteria, dynamically rank values, and create dynamic ranges.
-You'll also learn powerful skills to troubleshoot, trace errors, and fix problems.
-End your frustration with Excel formulas today.
-See details.
+Make sure you have a solid foundation in Excel formulas!
+In this step-by-step training, you'll learn how to use formulas to manipulate text, work with dates and times, lookup values with VLOOKUP and INDEX & MATCH, count and sum with criteria, dynamically rank values, and create dynamic ranges.
+You'll also learn how to troubleshoot, trace errors, and fix problems.
+Instant access so you can start today.
+See details here.